No. 16 Auburn upends No. 5 Alabama’s playoff hopes, 48-45

 AUBURN, Ala.
+(AP) — Another wild, triumphant Iron Bowl finish turned Auburn’s field into a teeming mass of orange and blue.

+A missed Alabama field goal again had much to do with it.

-(AP) — Shaun Shivers scored on an 11-yard run with 8:08 left to put No. 16 Auburn ahead and another failed field goal by Alabama in the Iron Bowl wiped away the fifth-ranked Crimson Tide’s playoff hopes in a wild 48-45 victory for the Tigers on Saturday.
+Shaun Shivers scored on an 11-yard run with 8:08 left to put No. 16 Auburn ahead and another failed kick wiped away the fifth-ranked Crimson Tide’s playoff hopes in a 48-45 victory for the 16th-ranked Tigers on Saturday.

 Auburn (9-3, 5-3 Southeastern Conference) survived a final, marathon Crimson Tide drive when Joseph Bulovas’ 30-yard field goal attempt hit the left upright with 2:00 left.

 Auburn couldn’t get a first down on JaTarvious Whitlow’s three runs while Alabama (10-2, 6-2) burned its final two time outs.
-But the Tide was called for illegal substitution after the Tigers lined up for a punt, setting off a fist-pumping celebration for coach Gus Malzahn.
+But the Tide was called for illegal substitution after the Tigers lined up with the punter joining the offense, setting off confusion for the Tide and a fist-pumping celebration for coach Gus Malzahn.

-Auburn fans stormed the field to celebrate another Iron Bowl thriller, filling it from end zone to end zone as they did in the 2013 Kick-Six game, when the Tigers’ returned a missed Tide field goal for a game-winning touchdown.
+Auburn fans stormed the field to celebrate another Iron Bowl thriller, filling it from end zone to end zone as they did in the 2013 Kick-Six game, when the Tigers’ Chris Davis returned a missed Tide field goal 109 yards for a game-winning touchdown.
+Davis led pre-game cheers on the field Saturday.

+“When we play at home and we play them, we get to the fourth quarter, we find a way to win — 2013, 2017,” Malzahn said.
+“It kind of held true to the script tonight and our crowd has a lot to do with that.
+Our guys believed and our crowd willed us.”

 The Tide had made the first five College Football Playoffs fields, but its case was damaged with a 46-41 loss to No. 1 LSU.
 The team’s in-state rival delivered the final blow.

+He wasn’t pleased with the call for having 12 players on the field at the end, though.

+“I really feel that it was a pretty unfair play at the end of the game where they substituted the punter as a wide receiver,” Saban said.
+“So we put the punt team in.
+And when the quarterback was back in there, we tried to put the defense back in.
+I thought they should have given us a little more time to substitute and get (Jaylen) Waddle out as a returner.”

-Alabama worked more than six minutes off the clock before settling for Bulovas’ attempt.
+Alabama worked more than six minutes off the clock before settling for Bulovas’ attempt, the latest costly kicking mishap for Saban and the Tide.

-Quarterback Mac Jones, who replaced injured star Tua Tagovailoa, scrambled for 18 yards on fourth-and-7 to get the Tide into easier field goal range.
+Quarterback Mac Jones, who had replaced injured star Tua Tagovailoa, scrambled for 18 yards on fourth-and-7 to get the Tide into easier field goal range.
 The drive stalled at the 13 when Auburn defensive tackle Derrick Brown batted a third-down pass back to Jones, who threw a pair of pick-sixes.

+Auburn backup linebacker Zakoby McClain returned an interception 100 yards for a touchdown midway through the third quarter when the ball bounced off the back of tailback Najee Harris and into McClain’s arms, setting up a sprint down the sideline.
+Smoke Monday returned another one 29 yards for a touchdown in the second quarter.

+“It’s my fault,” Jones said.
+“And those two turnovers ended up being pretty big, so that’s on me.”

-Jaylen Waddle caught three touchdown passes and scored on a 98-yard kickoff return for the Tide, helping Alabama build a 45-40 fourth-quarter lead.
+Waddle caught three touchdown passes and scored on a 98-yard kickoff return for the Tide, helping Alabama build a 45-40 fourth-quarter lead.

-The 5-foot-7, 179-pound Shivers delivered on his only carry.
+The 5-foot-7, 179-pound Shivers, who was playing the role of injured wide receiver Anthony Schwartz, delivered on his only carry.
 Whitlow took the direct snap and handed it to him.
 Shivers smashed into Xavier McKinney, knocking the safety’s helmet off on the way to the end zone.
 Bo Nix’s two-point pass to Shedrick Jackson made it 48-45.

-Auburn backup linebacker Zakoby McClain returned an interception 100 yards for a touchdown and a huge swing midway through the third quarter.
-The ball bounced off the back of tailback Najee Harris and into McClain’s arms, setting up a sprint down the sideline.
+“That was just pound and ground football,” Shivers said.
+“That’s all I knew growing up.
+I don’t fear anybody.
+I just had to make it happen.
+I knew that could have sealed the game because I knew our defense was going to hold on.”

+Nix, a freshman who attended the 2013 game as a fan, passed and ran for a touchdown.
+The two-time high school state champion whose father was an Auburn quarterback clutched the game ball during interviews.

 THE TAKEAWAY